team-alembic/ash_authentication/documentation/topics/custom-strategy.md

 # Defining Custom Authentication Strategies

-AshAuthentication allows you to bring your own authentication strategy without having to change the Ash Authenticaiton codebase.
+AshAuthentication allows you to bring your own authentication strategy without having to change the Ash Authentication codebase.

 > There is functionally no difference between "add ons" and "strategies" other
 > than where they appear in the DSL.
 We invented "add ons" because it felt